Biden unveils $1.7 trillion climate plan to end U.S. carbon emissions by 2050

 The Sunrise Movement, one of the main activist groups that had pressured Biden to take a tough stand on climate change in recent weeks, called the plan a “good start” and took some credit for its ambition.

-“This plan makes it clear: climate change is going to be a defining issue in the 2020 election, and we’ve raised the bar for what it means to be a leader on climate,” Sunrise president Varshini Prakash said.
+“This plan makes it clear: climate change is going to be a defining issue in the 2020 election, and we’ve raised the bar for what it means to be a leader on climate,” said Sunrise President Varshini Prakash.

-Some of Biden’s Democratic rivals, including Vermont Senator Bernie Sanders and Massachusetts Senator Elizabeth Warren, have taken tougher stances on climate change by endorsing the Green New Deal, a non-binding Congressional resolution that calls for an end to fossil fuels use within a decade.
+Some of Biden’s Democratic rivals, including Vermont Senator Bernie Sanders and Massachusetts Senator Elizabeth Warren, have taken tougher stances on climate change by endorsing the Green New Deal, a non-binding Congressional resolution that calls for an end to fossil fuel use within a decade.

-Biden said that two aspects of the Green New Deal are now at the core of his plan - the urgency for greater ambition to address climate change and the notion that “our environment and our economy are completely and totally connected.”
+Biden said two aspects of the Green New Deal are now at the core of his plan - the urgency for greater ambition to address climate change and the notion that “our environment and our economy are completely and totally connected.”

-Biden also said, for the first time, that he would not accept donations from fossil fuel companies or executives.
+For the first time, Biden said he would not accept donations from fossil fuel companies or executives and also joined nearly a dozen other rivals in the Democratic primary in calling for a ban on new oil and gas leasing on federal land and waters - instead focusing on deploying renewables.

+Environmentalist Bill McKibben said on Twitter that Biden’s support of this position “makes clear that a Democratic consensus has emerged.
+Oil, coal, and gas (development) on America’s public lands must stop.”

-His plan consists of several executive actions that Biden would take on his first day in office, including creating an “enforcement mechanism” to put the U.S. on track to achieve 100% clean energy and a net-zero emissions goal by 2050, and re-committing the United States to the Paris Climate Deal, an international accord to fight global warming that Trump opposes.
+Biden’s plan consists of several executive actions that he would take on his first day in office, including creating an enforcement mechanism to put the United States on track to achieve 100% clean energy and a net-zero emissions goal by 2050, and re-committing the United States to the Paris Climate Deal, an international accord to fight global warming that Trump pull the United States out of in June 2017.

 It lists several other measures that would build on Obama-era policies like regulating methane emissions from oil and gas facilities, developing new fuel economy standards for cars, adopting new energy efficiency standards for appliances, promoting advanced biofuels, and accelerating the use of carbon capture, which limits emissions from coal plants and other industrial facilities.

-For working class voters, the plan promises to secure coal miners’ benefits and increase coal company payments into a federal program to help miners battling with black lung disease.
+For working class voters, the plan promises to secure coal miners’ benefits and increase coal company payments into a federal program to help miners battling black lung disease.
 It would create a task force to help communities facing closures of coal mines and power plants gain access to federal funds and private investment “to help create high-paying union jobs.”

 The plan also addresses environmental justice issues, and promises to protect vulnerable minority and Native American communities with stronger protections for clean water.

+At a campaign stop in New Hampshire on Tuesday, Biden took a swipe at Trump and told a crowd of 100 people that the United States was falling behind in combating the climate threat.

+“While we’re standing around not doing much, the rest of the world is moving ahead,” he said.
+“While other folks are tweeting, they are moving.”

-Reporting by Valerie Volcovici; Editing by Simon Cameron-Moore and Phil Berlowitz
+Reporting by Valerie Volcovici; additional reporting by Jim Oliphant in Berlin, New Hampshire; editing by Simon Cameron-Moore, Phil Berlowitz and James Dalgleish